 aware of basic food allergy facts and avoidance strategies and

 work with the school nurse and teachers.
 In addition, parents

 should ensure that their allergist develops an allergy action

 plan, and contact their allergist when there is any uncertainty

 on the part of the parent or the school.

 KFA: What specific questions should parents ask their

-As far as the allergy action plan, the
+As far as the emergency care plan, the

 specific question would be “When should we give what medication?”
-It's important for the allergy action plan to clearly
+It's important for the emergency care plan to clearly

 delineate what symptoms should be considered anaphylaxis